Skip to content

 #How long do TCL TVs last compared to Samsung?

 Both brands rate their panels for 40,000-60,000 hours, or roughly 13-20 years at 8 hours daily.
-Samsung’s build materials edge ahead for long-term durability, but replacing a TCL after 7 years still costs less total than buying Samsung upfront.
+Samsung’s build materials edge ahead for long-term durability given the metal stands and tighter construction on mid-range models.
+That said, replacing a TCL after 7-8 years of heavy use still costs less in total than buying Samsung upfront, especially at the QM6K price point.
+For most households, panel longevity is not the deciding factor.

 #Does TCL use the same panels as Samsung?